 Sarah believes the confidence that comes with age is a key factor in allowing creativity to flourish.
-“With cartooning there is a lot of rejection, and I think I would have found that very hard, and would probably have given up in my younger years.
-Now if I feel I’ve hit the nail on the head with a cartoon, I’m confident enough just to put it out there,” she says.
+“With cartooning there is a lot of rejection, and I think I would have found that very hard.
+I would probably have given up in my younger years.
+Now if I feel I’ve hit the nail on the head with a cartoon, I’m confident enough just to put it out there.”

 “I think the way I approach my work has definitely changed as I’ve got older,” she says.
 “I sometimes find myself going back to something I started 10 years ago and looking at it in a different way.
-It’s because you have that bank of visual memory and information that you can use to build on an idea and apply to a new piece of work.”
+It’s because you have that bank of visual memory and information.
+You can it to use to build on an idea and apply to a new piece of work.”